 Megan Thee Stallion is versatile, particularly when it comes to her hair.
-She wore red, shoulder-length curls for her new album, Good News.
+She wore red curls that extended past her shoulders for her new album, Good News.
 Back in November, she rocked a long blonde wig while promoting her merch.
 And a few days later, she showed off a side-parted blunt cut to play Mileena from Mortal Kombat in a short clip before the game's release.

 Now, Meg is showing off her natural hair in a video of her dancing to her song, "Movie".
 After fans and celebrities praised her look in the comments, Meg posted another video of hairstylist Kellon Deryck shaking her wet hair to reveal her bouncy curls.
 "All that natural hair y’all be having 😍😍😍 " wrote content creator Charlie Xile.
 After asking her fans for suggestions on natural hair products from Black-owned brands, Tracee Ellis Ross and Gabrielle Union chimed in suggesting she try theirs.

 For Black women to feel publicly proud of their natural hair and the work they put into keeping it healthy is no small feat.
-Our hair is delicate and there are so many horror stories of women losing their hair to tight braids at the hands of stylists, wig glue, and conditions like alopecia.
+In 2020, it is still legal to discriminate against natural hair in the majority of the U.S. Our hair is delicate and there are so many horror stories of women losing their hair to tight braids at the hands of stylists, wig glue, and conditions like alopecia.
 While some might say their hair does not form the foundation of their identity, we should respect those that do hold a part of themselves in their hair.

-A couple days later, Meg posted a sun-kissed selfie with a low-key makeup look showing off her shoulder-length straightened hair.
+A couple days later, Meg posted a sun-kissed selfie with a low-key makeup look showing off her straightened mid-back length hair.
 Taking a break from the bold eyeshadow looks and full-face glam her fans have grown accustomed to seeing her in, it was yet another reflection of her versatility.